heysokam/osdf-old/doc/roadmap.md

 ## Entities (0.6.0)
 - [ ] Map entities reset on `ClientSpawn()`
+- [ ] No reset speed Teleporter SpawnFlag
 - [ ] Support for all Entities
   - [ ] target_ entities
     - [x] target_startTimer